lee2sman/everyday/README.md

 ## Mini Development Log

 1 - 4
-variations on code that zooms in/out, barberpoll effect 5
+variations on code that zooms in/out, barberpoll effect.
+5
 spinning around
 6